 Gui Fei Competition ‘Fine Grade’ Oolong (貴妃烏龍茶) is a top grade beauty oolong from the famous Lugu Township (鹿谷鄉) tea growing area of Nantou Province in Taiwan.
 Made from hand picked leaves of Jin Xuan ‘Golden Daylily’ (金萱) TRES #12 cultivar, this tea has been specifically selected for a pronounced and distinctive ‘bug-bitten’ mi xian beauty flavour.
 It has wonderful, complex notes of acacia honey and red fruits with a balanced tangy aftertaste.
-This spring 2019 batch was awarded a ‘Fine Grade’ status at the 2019 Competition.
+This 2020 batch was awarded a ‘Fine Grade’ status at the Summer 2020 Competition.

 Gui Fei Oolong is classed as a ‘beauty tea’, which is an unusual class of tea that is affected by the presence of little green leaf hoppers.
 The leaf hoppers (Jacobiasca formosana) nibble the tea leaves during growth so the tea plants react to this attack by producing more polyphenols.
 During tea processing this produces a unique ‘beauty tea’ flavour (known as mi xian) that is usually described as having a honey-like taste and aroma.
 Oriental Beauty Oolong is perhaps the most well-known example of a beauty tea.